Capitalist Realism is:

 He writes that capitalism saps all belief, even our capacity to imagine alternatives.
 We wind up in this kind of gelatinous voyeurism, because we’d rather distract ourselves from the impossibility of change than question that impossibility.

-Price thinks capitalism essentially a hungry blob, progressively internalizing everything external to it - especially threats:
+Fisher thinks capitalism essentially a hungry blob, progressively internalizing everything external to it - especially threats:

 “This makes capitalism very much like the Thing in John Carpenter’s film of the same name: a monstrous, infinitely plastic entity, capable of metabolizing and absorbing anything with which it comes into contact.”

-Price is a blast to read because he doesn’t hold back:
+Fisher is a blast to read because he doesn’t hold back:

 “Capital is an abstract parasite, an insatiable vampire and zombie-maker; but the living flesh it converts into dead labor is ours, and the zombies it makes are us.”